C.J. Uzomah Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Matchup vs. Los Angeles

-- Against the Chargers, Uzomah has averaged 41 receiving yards per game over his two career matchups, 18.5 more than his over/under for Sunday's game.
+- Uzomah is averaging 41 receiving yards per game in two career matchups against the Chargers, 18.5 more than his receiving yards prop bet over/under for Sunday's game (22.5).

 - Note: Uzomah's stats vs. Chargers date back to 2016.